Smol Slime

 - Under "Applications" , click on "+ Add build configuration."

-- Select preset from "Board Target".
+- Select a preset from the "Board Target".

 Board defines can be found in \boards\